sushma-prog/sushma-prog/README.md

 # Hi there, I'm Sushma! 👋

 ## 🚀 About Me
-I'm a *Data Science Enthusiast* with a passion for *Machine Learning, Data Analytics, and AI.
-Currently, I'm in my **third year of BTech in Data Science*, building a strong foundation in Python, SQL, and statistics.
-I enjoy solving real-world problems through data-driven insights.
+I'm a Data Science Enthusiast with a passion for Machine Learning, Data Analytics, and AI.
+Currently in my third year of BTech in Data Science, I’m building a strong foundation in Python, SQL, statistics, and data visualization.
+I enjoy solving real-world problems and uncovering insights through data-driven solutions.

 ## 🔧 Tech Stack
 - *Languages:* Python, SQL